drasbaek/SafeTuber/README.md

 ```
 python src/classifier.py
 ```
-The results are saved to the `out` directory as `top-youtubers-classified.csv`
+The results are saved to the `out` directory as `top-youtubers-classified.csv`.
 <br/><br/>

 ### Run analysis for new Channel